download

 The duel in the finale with his brother?

 "I was in trouble, you can tell from the times.
-But he too didn't have new tyres.
-I was sure that if he hadn't made a mistake he would have stayed behind".
+But he also didn't have new tyres.
+I was sure that if I hadn't made a mistake he would have stayed behind".

 Was celebrating with him on the podium again nice?